Melissa Chakars, Ph.D.

 B.A., Hunter College, City University of New York

 HIS 100 Forging the Modern World

 This course is a survey of the major political, social, economic, and cultural developments of Russia from 980 to 1861.
 During this time, the lands of the Eastern Slavs grew to be one of the largest and most powerful empires on earth.
-The course will cover Kievan Rus, the Mongol Empire’s Golden Horde, the Rise of Moscuvy; the consolidation of the Romanov autocracy; the expansion of the empire; and the Great Reforms that emancipated the serfs.
+The course will cover Kievan Rus, the Mongol Empire’s Golden Horde, the Rise of Moscuvy, the consolidation of the Romanov autocracy, the expansion of the Russian Empire, the Napoleonic Wars, and the Great Reforms that emancipated the serfs.
 Students will read primary and secondary sources, as well as a memoir of their choosing.

 HIS 339 The Mongol Empire, 1100-1500